amclain/netlinx-workspace/README.md

 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%202.0-yellowgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 This library provides a developer API for working with NetLinx Studio workspaces in Ruby.
-It also adds compiler support to the [NetLinx Compile](https://sourceforge.net/p/netlinx-compile/wiki/Home/) gem for these workspaces.
+It also adds compiler support to the [netlinx-compile](https://github.com/amclain/netlinx-compile) gem for these workspaces.

 **APW Target Version**